bbilger/jrestless/README.md

 JRestless is a framework allowing you to build serverless JAX-RS applications or rather to run JAX-RS applications in FasS (Function as a Service) environments like AWS Lambda.
 This is achieved by providing a generic Jersey container that handles requests in the form of POJOs.
 For each FaaS environment there is a separate module acting as an integration layer between the actual environment and the generic Jersey container.

-Since this framework is just a wrapper around Jersey it is possible to use the features provided by JAX-RS.
-This includes   filters, for example, but also Jersey's custom extensions like **Spring integration** - not Spring MVC, though since this functionality is provided by JAX-RS itself.
+Since this framework is just a wrapper around or rather a container for Jersey, you can use almost all JAX-RS features plus Jersey's custom extensions like **Spring integration** - not Spring MVC, though since this functionality is provided by JAX-RS itself.

 AWS Lambda is the only FaaS environment that supports Java at the moment and so it is the only supported environment for now.

 ## Motivation

 The motivation for this project is to avoid a cloud vendor lock-in and to allow developers to run and test their code locally.

+## Function Types

+### AWS

+- _Gateway functions_ are AWS Lambda functions that get invoked by AWS API Gateway.
+[Read More...](aws/gateway/jrestless-aws-gateway-handler)
+- _Service functions_ are AWS Lambda functions that can either be invoked by other AWS Lambda functions or can be invoked directly through the AWS SDK.
+The point is that you don't use AWS API Gateway.
+You can abstract the fact that you invoke an AWS Lambda function away by using a special feign client ([jrestless-aws-service-feign-client](aws/service/jrestless-aws-service-feign-client)).
+[Read More...](aws/service/jrestless-aws-service-handler)
+- _SNS functions_ are planned for the next release.

+Note: the framework is split up into multiple modules, so you choose which functionality you actually want to use.
+See [Modules](#modules)

 ## Usage Example